geetam/geetam/README.md

 ### Hi there 👋
-Currently I am a master's by reserarch student at CSA, IISc Bangalore working on Programming Languages and Software Engineering.
+- I am a master's by research student at CSA, IISc Bangalore
+- Currently working on programming languages and software engineering.
 <!--
 **geetam/geetam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.